General information for overseas visitors

-It is a requirement that all instructor rating applicants must be members of the Australian Parachute Federation before being issued with APF Instructor or Tutor ratings.
+It is a requirement that all instructor rating applicants must be full members of the Australian Parachute Federation before being issued with APF Instructor or Tutor ratings.
 Annual membership fees apply.

 Overseas groups, (clubs, teams, etc.) wishing to conduct training at an APF Club under their own national guidelines may apply for permission to do so to the Director Instructors.
 If approved the Director Instructors will issue a specific permission, outlining the conditions and limitations to be adhered to by the group and the APF Club.
 This permission is to be inserted into the Clubs Training Operations Manual (TOM).

 See also Equipment Standard ES-APF010901 and ES-APF021201 re the use by overseas visitors of equipment manufactured and packed overseas.

 PLEASE NOTE: For further information refer to PART 4 of the APF Operational Regulations.

 Gain a Packer or Rigger rating - Converting Military and Overseas Rigger Qualifications (without this you may not pack reserves, or pack mains for student use);